KnowledgeBoat Logo

 Answer

-On the basis of the services rendered, cooperatives may be classified into the following categories:
+On the basis of services rendered, cooperatives may be classified as follows:

 Question 8